pubgeo/IARPA-SMART/README.md

 ### Secondary Dataset

 Activities in secondary regions are annotated over the span of over 4.5 years, from January 2017 through August 2021.
 Site models in this dataset will only include a start and end date.
-Sites in this dataset are generally Type 4, though some sites with ambiguous activity are "ignore."
+Most sites in this dataset are Type 4, though some sites with ambiguous activity are "ignore."

-There are 27,297 'positive_pending' sites, and 4 'ignore' sites in the current dataset.
+There are 27,297 'positive_pending' sites and 4 'ignore' sites in the current dataset.

 ## File Format Specifications

 The IARPA SMART Heavy Construction Annotation Dataset is provided in a custom, yet simple human- and machine-readable format ([GeoJSON](https://geojson.org/)).
-More details can on the format can be found in our documentation (found in `documentation/specifications/`).
+More details can on the format can be found in our documentation (see `documentation/specifications/`).

 ## Obtaining the Satellite Imagery